Important Notice

 Disciplinary Appeals

-The OCPC continues to work diligently on its adjudicative and investigative caseloads and will make adjustments in accordance with the CSPA and Ontario Regulation 125/24 (Transitional Matters) under the CSPA.
+The OCPC will not receive or process new appeals, applications, or other requests for hearings other than those listed above.
+The OCPC continues to work diligently on its adjudicative caseload and is making adjustments in accordance with the CSPA and Ontario Regulation 125/24 (Transitional Matters) under the CSPA.
 At a future date, to be determined by the Ministry of the Attorney General, the OCPC will be dissolved.

 What is a disciplinary appeal?